The Hidden Costs of "0% Commission" Music Distribution Platforms

 Reduced Earnings Despite "0% Commission" Claims

 Despite the attractive marketing, "0% commission" platforms typically generate lower per-stream rates compared to full-service distributors.
-This occurs because they typically pay from net earnings after their operational costs are deducted.
-With high overhead expenses and infrastructure costs, these platforms often have less revenue to distribute to artists, resulting in diluted earnings that undermine their core selling point.
+This occurs because they pay from net earnings, however we do not know for certain what costs are included in the deductions.
+Our guess is high operational costs, but in all transparency, there is no way for us to know what separates distributors in regards to payouts except which royalties are being collected.
+One thing is certain, these platforms often have less revenue to distribute to artists, resulting in diluted earnings that undermine their core selling point.

 Hidden Fees and Expensive Add-ons